jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

 ## Buffers

-A buffer is nothing more than a file that you are editing that is loaded into Vim.
-So when you issue this command:
+A buffer is nothing more text that you are editing.
+For example, when you open a file, the content of the file is loaded into a buffer.
+So when you issue this
+command:

 {% highlight bash %}
 $ vim .vimrc